HybridScale/Entanglement-Cooling-Algorithm/README.md

 python src/main CPU new --N 19 --R 9 --L 2.5 -- MC 1000 -w 10000000
 ```

-Multiple Monte Carlo simulations can be computed simultaneously with 'MPI' by starting 'N' simulations, but all 'MPI' processes would compete for resources (CPU cores).
+Multiple Monte Carlo simulations can be computed simultaneously with `MPI` by starting `N` simulations, but all `MPI` processes would compete for resources (CPU cores).
 To work around this problem, set the number of cores that can be used per simulation (i.e. per MPI rank).
-If your system has 96 cores and you want to run 8 Monte Carlo simulations, you must set the number of threads per MPI rank ('OMP_NUM_ THREADS') to 12.
+If your system has 96 cores and you want to run 8 Monte Carlo simulations, you must set the number of threads per MPI rank (`OMP_NUM_ THREADS`) to 12.

 ```bash
 export OMP_NUM_THREADS = 12